 Next time . . .

-There’s a simple variation for this go-to rig that I’ll cover next time.
+There’s a simple variation for this go-to rig that I cover in the next article of this series.
 It pays to have options ready, because just when you think you have trout figured out, they change their minds and leave you making excuses about water temperature, sunlight, snow melt, fishing pressure and . . .